pythonIsFast/Text2Pen/README.md

 ⚠️ Automatic Updates
 Text2Pen may replace or update its executable files automatically.
 Ensure you trust the source before running updates.

-⚠️This tool currently only works on Windows⚠️
+⚠️This tool currently only works on Windows

 # ---